ValentinGenev/graffiti/README.md

 ## To do

 ### Next
-1. Log readable text instead of the server errors;
-2. ~~add some styles.~~
+1. Make sure that posts don't overflow the veiwport.

 ### Sprint after
-1. Allow html with inline styles to be sent to the database;
-2. make sure that the JavaScript isn't allowed.
+1. Log readable text instead of the server errors.

 ### Pool